troylhy1991/TIMING2/README.md

  * GPU-accelerated Cell segmentation module

-(3) New Modules, TIMING2 has several new modules which is not included in TIMING,
+(3) New Modules, TIMING2 has new module which is not included in TIMING,

- * Cell death detection without fluorescent cell death marker, using convolutional neural networks based image classifier, TIMING2 is able to detect cell death with 87% accuracy by looking at phase contrast channel;

  * TIMING2-board, a visualization and re-editing system